Skip to main content

 East End Market

 East End Market is one of the new kids on the block.
-Located in Orlando’s Audubon Park, the market includes 10 local, independently owned food operations including a butcher, seafood merchant, produce vendor, baker, and Txokos Kitchen featuring farm-fresh options for lunch and dinner.
+Located in Orlando’s Audubon Park, the market includes 10 local, independently owned food operations including a butcher, seafood merchant, produce vendor, baker, and Txokos Kitchen, featuring farm-fresh options for lunch and dinner.

-• Best for breakfast, lunch, dinner
+• Best for breakfast, lunch, and dinner

 • $$